 The swearing in of Members of the House of Representatives

 The chairperson of the Committee on the Examination of the Credentials reports on the examination of the credentials of the newly elected MPs in the last sitting of the “old” House.
-In the next sitting all the newly elected MPs are sworn in by the Speaker of the House.
+In the next sitting all the newly elected MPs are sworn in by the President of the House.
 MPs who are appointed in the course of a parliamentary session must also send in their credentials.
 They are sworn in at the beginning of the next sitting of the House.

 The election of the Speaker of the House of Representatives